On holomorphic maps and Generalized Complex Geometry: Introduction

 In this paper we introduce such a notion (Definition \ref{defn:ogc}\,, below) based on the following considerations.
 Firstly, holomorphic maps between generalized complex manifolds should be invariant under \emph{$B$-field transformations}.
 This is imposed by the fact that the group of (orthogonal) automorphisms of the Courant bracket (which defines the integrability in Generalized Complex Geometry) on a manifold is the semidirect product of the group of diffeomorphisms and the additive group of closed two-forms on the manifold \cite{Gua-thesis}\,.
 Secondly, by \cite{Gua-thesis}\,, underlying any linear generalized complex structure there are:\\

 \quad$\bullet$ a linear Poisson structure (that is, a constant Poisson structure on the vector space; see Section \ref{section:lDs}\,), and\\

 \quad$\bullet$ a linear co-CR structure (that is, a linear CR structure on the dual vector space; see Section \ref{section:gclm}\,),\\ both of which are preserved under linear $B$-field transformations.
-Moreover, these two structures determine, up to a (non-unique) linear $B$-field transformation, the given generalized linear complex structure; furthermore, if we choose a compatible linear $f$-structure (Definition \ref{defn:compatible_f_Poisson}\,) then there exists a distinguished linear $B$-field transformation with this property (see \mbox{Proposition \ref{prop:linear_normal_form}}\,).
-It follows that a linear map is \emph{generalized complex} (Definition \ref{defn:gcl}\,) if and only if, up to linear $B$-fields transformations, it is an $f$-linear Poisson morphism between linear generalized complex structures in normal form (Proposition \ref{prop:gcl}\,).\\
+Moreover, these two structures determine, up to a (non-unique) linear $B$-field transformation, the given generalized linear complex structure.\\

+A \emph{generalized complex linear map} is a co-CR linear Poisson morphism (Definition \ref{defn:gcl}\,).
+It follows quickly that a linear map is generalized complex if and only if, up to linear $B$-fields transformations, it is the product of a (classical) complex linear map, between complex vector spaces, and a linear Poisson morphism, between symplectic vector spaces (Proposition \ref{prop:gcl}\,).\\

 A \emph{holomorphic map} between generalized (almost) complex manifolds is a map whose differential is generalized complex (Definition \ref{defn:ogc}\,).
 Then, essentially, all of the above mentioned (linear) facts hold, locally, in the setting of generalized complex manifolds (Theorem \ref{thm:local_gcs} and Proposition \ref{prop:ogc_basic}\,).\\